microsoft/TechExcel-Implementing-DevOps-practices-to-accelerate-developer-productivity/Coach/Exercise-04.md

 ## Task 2 - Run a load test from GitHub Actions

 - A sample JMeter script is in [the solutions folder](./Solution/Exercise-04/Task-2/LoadTestScript.jmx).
 This script covers steps 1 and 2.
+  - The JMeter test plan includes the following components.
+Create them in the following order:
+    - Thread Group to perform testing (right-click on the Test Plan and select Add -> Threads to add the Thread Group).
+The thread group should include 30 threads and 30 loops.
+      - HTTP Request Defaults (right-click on the Thread Group and choose Add -> Config Element).
+Set the protocol to https and the server name or IP to your deployed website.
+The included script sets the server name to a variable called `${site}`, which expects an environment variable on the PC called `webapp`.
+The URL for this site--or for the `webapp` environment variable--should be in the format `{yourprefix}-dev.azurewebsites.net` with no `https://` or trailing slashes.
+      - Recording Controller (Add -> Logic Controller)
+    - HTTP(S) Test Script recorder (Add -> Non-Test Elements)
+      - On the test script recorder, the default port is 8888.
+    - View Results in Table (Add -> Listener).
+This allows you to view test results in a table and get a quick idea of how the website is performing during a test.
+    - View Results Tree (Add -> Listener).
+This allows you to view individual test results and diagnose potential issues such as 400 Bad Request.
+  - The following steps allow you to perform a test recording.
+    - Start the recorder by selecting the Start button on the HTTP(S) Test Script Recorder element.
+The first time you do this, JMeter will generate a temporary root certificate in `C:\apache-jmeter-5.6.2\bin\` (or wherever you installed JMeter).
+Stop the recording by selecting the Stop button.
+    - Although you can use any browser for testing, the Firefox browser is recommended for this because you can set a manual proxy and do not need to create a Windows-wide proxy like you would for Chrome or Edge.
+You can set a proxy in Firefox by navigating to the options menu and then choosing Settings.
+Then, search for "proxy" in the settings search bar and select the Settings button for network settings.
+When running the test script, use a manual proxy configured to localhost on port 8888, and use it for HTTP as well as HTTPS.
+After setting the proxy, search for "certificate" in the settings search bar and then select the View Certificates button.
+From there, navigate to Authorities and choose the Import button.
+Inside `C:\apache-jmeter-5.6.2\bin\` (or wherever you installed JMeter), select the `ApacheJMeterTemporaryRootCA.crt` certificate and import it into Firefox.
+    - After enabling the proxy and importing the certificate, you should be able to return to JMeter and restart the test recording.
+    - During the recording, you should capture activities like viewing the page, adding a message, deleting a message, and analyzing messages.
+  - After stopping a test recording, you will have a series of test actions.
+You will need to capture the request verification token from the first call in order to ensure that you have a proper CSRF token for all subsequent calls.
+    - Right-click on the first recorded message in the Recording Controller element and select Add -> Post Processors -> CSS Selector Extractor.
+    - In the CSS Selector Extractor, set the following attributes:
+      - Name of created variable = `token`
+      - CSS Selector expression = `input[name=__RequestVerificationToken]`
+      - Attribute = `value`
+    - For each subsequent call, replace the Value of the "__RequestVerificationToken" parameter with `${token}`.
+You will only see this parameter on POST requests, not GET requests.
 - The following instructions cover steps 3-7.
   - Create Azure Load Testing resource
     - Search for the Azure Load Testing resource on the top search bar and select the resource.